owulveryck/blog/content/post/cctv-inception-tensorflow.md

 You also use a test set (same kind of pictures), that is used to check whether your model generalized well and actually converge to your goal.

 <center>
-{{< figure src="https://imgs.xkcd.com/comics/machine_learning.png" link="https://xkcd.com/1838/" caption="" >}}
+{{< figure src="https://imgs.xkcd.com/comics/machine_learning.png" link="https://xkcd.com/1838/" caption="XKCD 1838" >}}
 </center>

 ## Tools

 ### Tensorflow

 I have already told about tensorflow.
 Tensorflow is not a ML library.
 Tensorflow is a mathematical library.
-Its purpose is to simplify operations on tensors.
+It self-describes itself as an  _open source software library for numerical computation using data flow graphs.
+Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them._

 ### Inception